kamstrup/fn/README.md

 ```

 ### Collecting Results
-The simplest way to collect results from a Seq is to call `sq.Array()`.
+The simplest way to collect results from a Seq is to call `sq.Values()`.
 It is often desirable to collect the elements into another structure that is not
 just a slice.
 Maybe some sort of map, buffer, or completely custom data type.